 There are two general conclusions from our study.
 One is that the differences in prediction error variances depending on which data define the second dependent variable are generally not large.
 The second conclusion is that, among the three candidates, prediction error variances from using ACS multi-year estimates from previous years as the second dependent variable were in some cases lower, and were generally not higher, than those from the other two candidate models.
 This suggests that replacing the univariate Fay-Herriot models that use Census 2000 estimates to define regression predictor variables with bivariate Fay-Herriot models that use previous 5-year ACS estimates as the second dependent variable may yield improvements as we move further away from Census 2000, and this change is unlikely to do worse.

 Elizabeth T. Huang and William R. Bell.
 (2012).
 An Empirical Study on Using Previous American Community Survey Data Versus Census 2000 Data in SAIPE Models for Poverty Estimates.
-Center for Statistical Research & Methodology, Research and Methodology Directorate Research Report Series (Statistics #2012-04).
+Center for Statistical Research & Methodology Research Report Series (Statistics #2012-04).
 U.S. Census Bureau.
-Available online at <http://www.census.gov/srd/papers/pdf/rrs2012-04.pdf>.
+Available online at <https://www.census.gov/srd/papers/pdf/rrs2012-04.pdf>.

 This symbol indicates a link to a non-government web site.
 Our linking to these sites does not constitute an endorsement of any products, services or the information found on them.
 Once you link to another site you are subject to the policies of the new site.